Tractable Uncertainty for Structure Learning: Structure Learning with OrderSPNs

 \section{Structure Learning with OrderSPNs}

 In this section we propose a framework for learning OrderSPNs from data.
 This consists of two components.
-Firstly, we learn a structure for the SPN, which characterizes the support of the OrderSPN.
+Firstly, we learn a structure for the OrderSPN, which characterizes the support of the distribution.
 Then, we optimize the parameters of the SPN using a variational inference scheme.